benwoosley/coder-den/README.md

 The content on the website can be customized with Light/Dark mode, as well as any accent color that the user chooses!

+### Deploying
-For simplicity sake, XAMPP is recommended if hosting the website on a local machine.
-Use the root account of phpmyadmin with no password by default.
-The image uploading may require some tweaking to get it to work on your system.
+- For simplicity sake, XAMPP is recommended if hosting the website on a local machine.
+Make sure that Apache Web Server and MySQL database are running.

-Developed by Gunnar Benson, Benjamin Jackson, and Benjamin Woosley.
+#### Steps to setup phpmyadmin and mySQL
+1. Uses the root account with no password by default, this can be changed by modifying the first line of every `.php` file.
+2. Create a database titled 'posts'
+3. Create a table called 'posts'
+4. Within the table you need these columns:
+  - id (INT) (auto increment)
+  - email (VARCHAR)
+  - content (VARCHAR)
+  - created_at (TIMESTAMP) (default value set to current timestamp)
+  - img_dir (VARCHAR)
+If everything was done correctly it should work without modification.
+The image directory/upload varies from system to system so this may require additional tweaking.
 ### Stack
 This website requires HTTP server and mySQL.
 During development XAMPP was used.